Right of Way Easement

 Expert right of way services

-The property litigation lawyers at Osbornes has four decades of experience advising on complex rights of way and access disputes.
-We help homeowners, investors, property developers, and private and public companies of all sizes resolve right of way disputes swiftly, with practical solutions that achieve your goals.
+The property litigation lawyers at Osbornes has four decades of experience advising on complex rights of way and access disputes for residential and commercial property.
+We help homeowners, property investors, property developers, and private and public companies of all sizes resolve right of way disputes swiftly, with practical solutions that achieve your goals.

 An easement is right to enter or use someone else’s property for a specific purpose.
 The right can be written down in your property deeds, or it can be acquired over decades simply by someone exercising the right on a regular basis.
 Sometimes, a business or individual will not even realise that their property is subject to an easement until they see a steady stream of hikers walking across their land, or a neighbour parking a vehicle on their driveway.

-We provide sound advice for a wide range of easement disputes, including:
+We provide sound advice for a wide range of right of way easement disputes, including:

 • Investigating whether an easement exists